alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 2. **Model generation and validation**

-A “Model Selection Agent” could:
+A "Model Selection Agent" could:

 * Test several models (sklearn, xgboost, lightgbm, neural nets…)
-* Call other “Model Agents” to run trials with different algorithms/hyperparameters
+* Call other "Model Agents" to run trials with different algorithms/hyperparameters
 * Receive results, compare metrics, decide the best, and report back
-* Ask a “Report Agent” to generate a scientific report
+* Ask a "Report Agent" to generate a scientific report

 3. **Reproducible and delegated science**

-* A “Notebook Manager Agent” organizes the whole process, executes sections, documents, requests graphs from other agents, and checks reproducibility.
+* A "Notebook Manager Agent" organizes the whole process, executes sections, documents, requests graphs from other agents, and checks reproducibility.
 * Each agent can have limited access to tools, datasets, or even environments (sandboxed).

 4. **Integration with third-party systems (APIs, databases, scientific papers)**

-* An “External Data Agent” searches, downloads, and prepares data from APIs, papers, scraping, etc.
+* An "External Data Agent" searches, downloads, and prepares data from APIs, papers, scraping, etc.
-* Another “Citation Agent” finds scientific citations and links them to the results.
+* Another "Citation Agent" finds scientific citations and links them to the results.